Other People's Kids

 And some minor whacking [me in the leg or arm when she doesn't get what she wants].

-So this begs the question: How to deal with unwanted behaviors that your kid brings home from the playground?
+So this begs the question: How do you deal with unwanted behaviors that your kid brings home from the playground?

 I wasn't sure where to go with this one.
-When the copy cat syndrome first appeared on the scene I would ask her, "Who does that?" in an effort to delineate between her usual behavior and that of her friend’s without being judgmental.
+When the copycat syndrome first appeared on the scene, I would ask her, "Who does that?" in an effort to distinguish her usual behavior from her friend’s without being judgmental.

 This wasn't getting me anywhere.

-And really, I don't want to make comparisons between her and her friend anyway.
+And really, I don't want to compare her to her friend anyway.

 She isn't old enough to comprehend the implications of what that means, nor is it guiding her any faster towards the lesson I want her to learn.